scopplestone/testing/docs/userguide/020_workflow.md

 * ``CMAKE_HOSTNAME``: This will display the host name of the machine you are compiling on.

-* ``CMAKE_INSTALL_PREFIX``: If “make install” is invoked or INSTALL is built, this directory is prepended onto all install directories.
+* ``CMAKE_INSTALL_PREFIX``: If “make install” is invoked or INSTALL is built, this directory is prepended onto all install directories
 This variable defaults to /usr/local on UNIX.

 For some external libraries and programs that **PICLas** uses, the following options apply:

 * ``CTAGS_PATH``: This variable specifies the Ctags install directory, an optional program used to jump between tags in the source file.

-* ``LIBS_BUILD_HDF5``: This will be set to ON if no prebuilt HDF5 installation was found on your machine.
+* ``LIBS_BUILD_HDF5``: This will be set to ON if no pre-built HDF5 installation was found on your machine.
 In this case a HDF5 version will be build and used instead.
-For a detailed description of the installation of HDF5, please refer to Section \ref{sec:install_hdf5}.
+For a detailed description of the installation of HDF5, please refer to Section {ref}`sec:hdf5-installation`.

-* ``HDF5_DIR``: If you want to use a prebuilt HDF5 library that has been build using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).
+* ``HDF5_DIR``: If you want to use a pre-built HDF5 library that has been build using the CMake system, this directory should contain the CMake configuration file for HDF5 (optional).

 * ``PICLAS_BUILD_POSTI``: Enables the compilation of additional tools and activates the following options:
-  * ``POSTI_BUILD_SUPERB``: Enables the compilation of **superB**, which is allows the computation of magnetic fields based on an input of coils and permanent magnets (Section \ref{sec:superB})
+  * ``POSTI_BUILD_SUPERB``: Enables the compilation of **superB**, which is allows the computation of magnetic fields based on an input of coils and permanent magnets, see Section {ref}`sec:superB`
-  * ``POSTI_BUILD_VISU``: Enables the compilation of the post-processing tool **piclas2vtk**, which enables the conversion of output files into the VTK format (Chapter \ref{chap:visu_output})
+  * ``POSTI_BUILD_VISU``: Enables the compilation of the post-processing tool **piclas2vtk**, which enables the conversion of output files into the VTK format
   * ``POSTI_USE_PARAVIEW``: Enables the compilation of the ParaView plugin, which enables the direct read-in of output files within ParaView

+(sec:solver-settings)=
 ## Solver settings

 Before setting up a simulation, the code must be compiled with the desired parameters.
 The most important compiler options to be set are: